 - If you’re buying online, don’t rely on reviews as these can be faked by unscrupulous sellers.

 Whether you’ve got a cylinder, rotatory or hover lawnmower, here are out top tips for making sure you use yours safely.

 - It’s important to register a new lawnmower with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.